BlenderAid/Asset-Flinger/README.md

 5 .
 Try to drag your .obj from Your Asset Library to the Thumbnailer like shown in the video.
 A nice thumbnail should be rendered.

-> In Linux, if you can't drag the .obj on top of the .py file, you might need to right-click the .py-file and make it executable
+> In Linux, at least Thunar file manager supports Drag&Drop, you may need to install it.
+Also, you might need to right-click the .py-file and make it executable in order to allow Drag&Drop

 6 .
 Done, everything should work nicely!